4 Complications of Ankylosing Spondylitis

 Joint damage.
 Sometimes, AS can cause joint problems in places like your shoulders, hips, knees, and feet.
 Joint damage may be so severe that you may need total joint replacement surgery.
 This is most commonly performed for your hips and knees in patients with AS.

 Inflammation of the eye.
 Also known as iritis or anterior uveitis, this condition causes redness, pain, sensitivity to light, and vision problems.
 If you have any of these symptoms, which usually occur in one eye at a time, seek immediate attention from your eye care specialist.
-It’s often treated with corticosteroid eyedrops to reduce the inflammation.
+It’s often treated with powerful corticosteroid eyedrops and other corticosteroid formulations to reduce the inflammation.

 Complications in other areas.
 If you experience pain or symptoms in any part of your body, tell your health care provider immediately.
 If you've had the disease for a long time, you may develop issues related to the scarring of nerves found at the bottom of your spine.
 These include urinary and bowel control problems, pain or weakness in your legs, and sexual dysfunction.
 You may also develop complications affecting your kidney, lung, or heart health.
 Although rare, these conditions can be serious and require treatment.